dgaydukov/cert-aws/sa/files/sa.md

 * CodePipeline - running your own CI/CD pipeline with CodeBuild/CodeDeploy/CodeCommit
 * CodeStar - provisions all the necessary services required for a full development pipeline like CodePipeline/CodeBuild/CodeDeploy/CodeCommit
 Although you can create CF template with all ci/cd tools, it's better to use CodeStar for this purpose

-###### Rekognition
-Rekognition - managed service that allows you to add powerful visual analysis to your app:
-* image - you can search/verify millions of images quickly (detects objects/scene/faces, search & compare faces, recognize texts or celebrities)
-* video - you can extract motion pics from video/streams and analyse them (detect activity or inappropriate content, understand moving of people)
-Rekognition using deep learning algos to determine image/video patterns.
-It is pre-trained for image and video recognition tasks (so you don't have to be ML expert to use it).
-You can specify conditions (discard results with low confidence score) under which image would go for human moderation.
-Terminology:
-* label - object/concept found in image based on description (for example, human/face/sun and so on..)
-* confidence score - number 0-100 that indicates the probability that prediction is correct Use following api to detect:
-* `DetectFaces` - detects the 100 largest faces in the image, for each face returned: bounding box of face, confidence, presence of beard/sunglasses
-* `CompareFaces` - compare face from source image with 100 faces from target image (you have to pass 2 images).
-Return 2 arrays of matched/unmatched faces.
-You can set `SimilarityThreshold` (default 80%) to manage at what point face should be included into matching array.
-* `DetectLabels` - use it to detect objects(flower, tree)/events(wedding, birthday)/concepts(evening/nature)
-Return results like `[{Name: flower,Confidence: 99.0562},{Name: plant,Confidence: 99.0562}]`, as you see one thing can be different objects at the same time.
-You can set `MinConfidence` (default is 55%) to filter based on confidence.
-You can set `MaxLabels` to limit number of objects.
-If object is person, operation doesn't provide same level of facial details as `DetectFaces`.
-* `RecognizeCelebrities` - returns: 64 largest faces in image, celebrity name/ID/url links to additional info.
-You can use celebrityID in `GetCelebrityInfo` to get more info later.
-* `DetectText` - detect & convert text into machine-readable from image (can detect up to 50 words per image).
-Use `MinConfidence` (0.5-1) to set confidence level (text below this level won't be included into result).
-Note that for all detect calls `DetectFaces/CompareFaces/DetectLabels/RecognizeCelebrities` you must pass:
-* base64-encoded image bytes or reference to s3
-* if you call from cli, image bytes is not supported, image must be png/jpeg file (cause cli convert your image file into bytes)
-You can create/delete/list collections using `CreateCollection/DeleteCollection/DescribeCollection/ListCollections`.
-You can store faces in collection.
-For video processing you can use:
-* `StartFaceDetection/StartLabelDetection/StartCelebrityRecognition` - async operations that return jobId (when job is completed you would be notified by SNS).
-You have to pass video stored in s3.
-* `GetFaceDetection/GetLabelDetection/GetCelebrityDetection` - use jobId from above operation to get results real-time face recognition:
-* upload video to kinesis video using `PutMedia`
-* crete stream in rekognition using `CreateStreamProcessor` and provide 4 params:
-    * input - kinesis video stream
-    * output - kinesis data stream to store processed results (places separate json file for each analyzed frame).
-You can use KCL from ec2 (with asg) to read from stream and do some processing.
-    * settings - `CollectionId` where you store faces to compare and `FaceMatchThreshold` (default 80%)
-    * role-arn - role with permission to read/write from kinesis Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
-Once you finish processing you can call `StopStreamProcessor` to stop or delete with `DeleteStreamProcessor`.

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.
 You can create 2 ec2 from 2 regions and create GA for it.
 When user try to access it by IP he would be routed to the nearest region.